Working Girls (1986 film): Release

-After screening at the Cannes Film Festival, Working Girls was released theatrically in the United States by Miramax, opening in New York City on February 5, 1987.
+Working Girls premiered in the Directors' Fortnight section of the Cannes Film Festival on May 28, 1986.
+Shortly after, Miramax Films executives Harvey Weinstein, Bob Weinstein, and Mark Lipsky met John Pierson to make an offer for distribution rights to the film, only for its producers to inform them of a prior commitment with Circle Films, which had offered $100,000.
+Bob, however, insisted on buying the film, continuously making calls to the filmmakers; Borden recounted, "Bob kept appearing with a suitcase full of a little bit more money every time we said no[...]
+I didn't trust them, but I liked them.
+I visited them in the apartment they were working out of."
+Ultimately, Miramax doubled Circle Films' offer and bid $200,000 for North American rights, at which point Borden gave in, "Fuck, these guys want it more than anyone else, why not give them a shot."
+The film was released theatrically in the United States by Miramax Films, opening in New York City on February 5, 1987.
 It was a commercial success, grossing $1,777,378 in the U.S. out of the estimated budget of $300,000.

-Critical response
+Reception

 Roger Ebert gave the film three out of four stars, saying "... the movie does have ... the feeling of real life being observed accurately.
 I was moved less by the movie's conscious attempts at artistry than by its unadorned honesty".
 Sheila Benson of the Los Angeles Times called it "funny and insightful."
-Vincent Canby of the New York Times wrote a generally positive review, saying 'Working Girls, though a work of fiction, sounds as authentic as might a documentary about coal miners.
+Vincent Canby of the New York Times wrote a generally positive review, saying:

+'Working Girls,' though a work of fiction, sounds as authentic as might a documentary about coal miners.
 The camera attends to the duties of the girls without apparent emotional response.
-Yet, as it watches them smile on their customers, build their egos and affect a totally bogus camaraderie with the men, it's ridiculing the poor slobs who must come to them with their fat wallets in search of pleasure and release."On Rotten Tomatoes, the film holds a rating of 92% from 24 reviews.
+Yet, as it watches them smile on their customers, build their egos and affect a totally bogus camaraderie with the men, it's ridiculing the poor slobs who must come to them with their fat wallets in search of pleasure and release.

+On Rotten Tomatoes, the film holds a rating of 92% from 24 reviews.
+Metacritic, which uses a weighted average, assigned the film a score of 62 out of 100, based on 12 critics, indicating "generally favorable" reviews.